-The site must be available for development now or in the near future, where we have evidence that the owner would be willing to make the land available for new homes, provided planning permission can be obtained or deemed to be granted.
+The site must be available for development now or in the near future, where we have evidence that the owner would be willing to make the land available for new homes.
 So for example, we cannot speculate about whether the undeveloped commercial land at Hartland Park (formerly Pyestock) can be included within our brownfield land calculations because its owners have specifically ruled out the option of residential development.
 That site therefore, cannot be classed as deliverable and so cannot be counted.